How to Read the Bible

 How Do You Read the Bible?

-Have you ever read the Bible and felt like you’re not “getting it” or that you’re not connecting with God?
+Have you ever read the Bible and felt like you're not "getting it"?
 In this episode, Tim and Jon take a look at the (often unhelpful) paradigms through which we interact with Scripture.
-They explore how seeing the Bible as a unified story that leads to Jesus not only gives the Bible space to do what it was created to do, but frees us up to be transformed by the story it’s telling.
+They explore how seeing the Bible as a unified story that leads to Jesus not only gives the Bible space to do what it was created to do, but frees us to be transformed by the story it’s telling.

 Who Wrote the Bible?